 - Kenai Lake – look for pullouts and interpretive signs explaining the lake’s history or how it gets that ethereal turquoise blue color

-- Exit Glacier – 3.7 miles from Seward, Exit Glacier Road takes you to the namesake glacier, part of the Harding Icefield and Kenai Fjords National Park
+- Exit Glacier – 3.7 miles from Seward, Exit Glacier Road takes you to the namesake glacier, part of the Harding Icefield and Kenai Fjords National Park.
+Fun fact: this is one of EIGHT national parks in Alaska!

 Insider tips: have your camera close and ready, and keep your eyes peeled for wildlife (moose and deer on the road, Dall sheep in the mountains, and eagles in the sky).
-There are also LOTS of places to safely pull over between Anchorage and Seward, so be courteous of other drivers and don’t just stop anywhere.Β
+There are LOTS of places to safely pull over between Anchorage and Seward, so be courteous and don’t just stop anywhere.

-Need to Rent a Car for the Anchorage to Seward Drive?
+Need a Rental Car for the Anchorage to Seward Drive?

 This is Alaska; you want a cool rental car!
-We highly, highly recommend the tricked-out, off road-ready Jeep Wranglers from Arctic Adventure Rentals in Anchorage.
+We highly, highly recommend getting a tricked-out, off-road-ready Jeep Wrangler or something similar.

-We rented the βYetiβ for our September trip all over the Kenai Peninsula and absolutely did not want to return it!
-Best of all, it was shockingly affordable (only very slightly more than a traditional rental).Β Β
+We rented one for our September trip all over the Kenai Peninsula and absolutely did not want to return it!
+Best of all, it was shockingly affordable (only verrry slightly more than a traditional rental).

-For those who prefer a more traditional rental, we recommend searching RentalCars.com, which allows you to quickly and easily compare rates across most major companies.Β
+And for those who prefer a more traditional rental, we recommend searching RentalCars.com, which allows you to quickly and easily compare rates across most major companies.

-In the summer months, traveling from Anchorage to Seward by train is incredibly popular.
-Who wouldnβt want to ride on the iconic Alaska Railroad?!
+In the summer months, one of the most popular options for how to get from Anchorage to Seward is by train.
+Who wouldn’t want to ride on the iconic Alaska Railroad?!

 Anchorage to Seward train highlights